ROS2swarm/ROS2swarm/README.md

 ## **Manual ROS2swarm Version 1.2.0**

 ROS2swarm is a ROS 2 (Dashing, Foxy) package that provides swarm behavior patterns.
-The initial version was developed by the **Institute of Computer Engineering** with support from the Institute of Robotics and the Institute for Electrical Engineering in Medicine of the **University of Lübeck, Germany**.
+The project started at the **Institute of Computer Engineering** with support from the Institute of Robotics and the Institute for Electrical Engineering in Medicine of the **University of Lübeck, Germany**.
 Currently, it is mainly developed by the **Cyber-Physical Systems Group** of the **University Konstanz, Germany**.

 A list of all project contributors can be found [here](CONTRIBUTORS.md)